-SG Fleet NZ Limited and LeasePlan New Zealand Limited (we, us, our) are wholly owned subsidiaries of SG Fleet Group Limited (ACN 167 554 574), a company listed on the Australian Securities Exchange.
+SG Fleet NZ Limited (NZBN 9429033536286) (we, us, our) is a wholly owned subsidiaries of SG Fleet Group Limited (ACN 167 554 574), a company listed on the Australian Securities Exchange.
+By virtue of a share amalgamation under the Companies Act 1993, SG Fleet NZ Limited acquired the business of LeasePlan New Zealand Limited.

 We take our obligations to protect personal information seriously.
 We are bound by the Privacy Act 2020 (Privacy Act).
 This policy explains how and why we collect, use, hold and disclose your personal information.